jsacksick/commerce_klarna_checkout_v3/README.md

 DESCRIPTION
 ===========
-Provides a Drupal commerce Payment that integrates with Klarna checkout (v3)
+Provides a Drupal commerce payment method that integrates with Klarna checkout (v3).

 REQUIREMENTS
 ============